Small business credit cards vs. corporate credit cards: What’s best for your growing business?

 Key takeaways

-- Small-business cards are typically designed to meet the needs of small businesses, while corporate credit cards are better suited to the needs of corporates with millions of dollars in annual revenue.
+• Small business cards are typically designed to meet the needs of small businesses, while corporate credit cards are better suited to the needs of corporations with millions of dollars in annual revenue.

-- You will typically be personally liable for payment on a small-business credit card while there is no personal liability with a corporate card usually.
+• You will typically be personally liable for payment on a small business credit card, while there is usually no personal liability with a corporate card.

-- Employees can be made jointly liable for purchases they make with a corporate credit card, while that’s not the case with small-business credit cards.
+• Employees can be made jointly liable for purchases they make with a corporate credit card, while that's not usually the case with small business credit cards.

 Whether you’re a freelancer or you own a business with hundreds of employees, having a dedicated credit card for your business can make a lot of sense.

-Having a dedicated business credit card makes it considerably easier to keep all your personal and business spending separate for tax purposes and bookkeeping.
+For instance, holding a business credit card makes it considerably easier to keep all your personal and business spending separate for tax purposes and bookkeeping.
 It can also provide valuable protections and cardholder benefits, like cash back or points.

 What’s the difference between a business credit card and a corporate credit card?

-- Your business’s tax ID (EIN) or your personal Social Security number
+• Your business’s tax ID — called an EIN — or your personal Social Security number

-Small-business credit cards are generally easier to qualify for than corporate credit cards.
+The best business credit cards for small businesses are generally easier to qualify for than corporate credit cards.
 Still, there are pros and cons to this option.

 Pros

-- Earn rewards on your spending and your employee spending
+• Business credit cards allow you to earn rewards on your spending and your employees’ spending

-- Easy to compare credit card options online
+• It’s easy to compare business credit card options online

-- Pool rewards on personal and business cards in the same program
+• Depending on the card you choose, you may be able to pool rewards on personal and business cards within the same program

-- Easy to get approved without an extensive business credit history, which makes them a better option for startups
+• It’s easier to get approved for them without an extensive business credit history, making them a better option for startups

 Cons